 We went through an exhaustive process of tweaking our colors.
 The world of dyes can be maddening because of the endless possibilities, but we stuck with it and feel like our natural hues play well across the west.
 Over the years of owning and hunting with buddies in different types of gear I was always a fan of the colors used in the early cabelas outfitter pattern.
 The actual gear itself was bulky, but the palette always seemed very versatile in the country we hunt in.
 We used that as a baseline, then through field testing in different terrains, slowly adjusted the color mixture to achieve a dull, natural appearance.
-You will notice our grey avoids blue and leans toward yellow, while the olive color plays the part of the juniper / pine / sage rather than dark ranger greens.
+You will notice our grey avoids blue, leaning more toward a natural yellow, while the olive color plays the part of the juniper / pine / sage rather than dark ranger greens.

 Seams | Panels